NCAR/esds/posts/2024/esds-annual-event-recap.md

 hosted the 2024 ESDS Annual Event January 18-19th in a hybrid format at the NSF NCAR Mesa Lab and online.

-This blog post shares a brief overview of the event followed by resources and takeaways from the event.
+This blog post shares a brief overview and resources from the event.

 ## Overview